 About language targeting

 If you try to communicate with others who don't speak the same language, you might find it tough to get your message across.
-Similar to Google Ads, you want your ads to appear for customers who can understand them.
+Similarly, when advertising using Google Ads, you want your ads to appear to customers who can understand them.

 Choose your target language

-Language targeting allows you to choose the language of the sites that you'd like your ads to appear on.
-We'll show your ads to customers who use Google products (such as Search or Gmail) or visit sites on the Google Display Network (GDN) in that same language.
-Keep in mind that Google Ads doesn't translate ads or keywords.
+Language targeting allows you to choose the language of the potential customers you'd like to reach.
+We'll show your ads to customers who use Google products (such as Search or Gmail) or visit sites and apps on the Google Display Network (GDN) in that same language.
+Keep in mind that Google doesn't translate ads or keywords.

 Target languages on the Search Network